Masters programs in Computational Biology which do not require GRE - Updated 2020

 Bioinformatics and Molecular Biochemistry

 College description: The curriculum is designed to provide students with advanced skills in either Molecular Biochemistry or Bioinformatics.
 Emerging in tandem with genomics is the field of bioinformatics, associated with massive databases of gene and protein sequences and other biological information.
 Modern science utilizes bioinformatics not only to process and mine the data, but also to generate new testable hypotheses.Students in this program can choose to follow either a Molecular Biochemistry track or a Bioinformatics path.
 Students selecting the Bioinformatics track, one of the first in the United States devoted exclusively to teaching important genome-wide approaches to medicine and biology, will focus on the use of current bioinformatics technologies for analyzing high-throughput data from genomics and proteomics experiments.
-Course topics include leveraging Big Data for biomarker discovery in the era of personalized medicine, role of statistics in bioinformatics, gene function prediction, algorithm and software development.A bachelor degree including the following courses, or equivalent: BIOC 3261 BISC 1111, 1112 CHEM 2122, 2151-52, 2153-54 PHYS 1011.In an essay of 250 500 words, state their purpose in undertaking graduate study in their chosen field.Biochemistry and Molecular Biology, Master of Science programs.
+Course topics include leveraging Big Data for biomarker discovery in the era of personalized medicine, role of statistics in bioinformatics, gene function prediction, algorithm and software development.Upon graduation, students are aptly prepared for careers in any field from advanced biomedical research, genomics, bioinformatics, medicine, public health to law and policy.A bachelor degree including the following courses, or equivalent: BIOC 3261 BISC 1111, 1112 CHEM 2122, 2151-52, 2153-54 PHYS 1011.In an essay of 250 500 words, state their purpose in undertaking graduate study in their chosen field.Biochemistry and Molecular Biology, Master of Science programs.

 TOEFL: 550 on paper-based or 80 on Internet-basedA bachelor's degree including the following courses, or equivalent: BISC 1111, 1112; CHEM 2122, 2151-52, 2153-54; PHYS 1011, 1012.Transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
 Unofficial transcripts from all colleges and universities attended must be uploaded to their online application.
 Official transcripts are required only of applicants who are offered admission.
 The English translation alone should be uploaded into their application.In an essay of 250 – 500 words, state their purpose in undertaking graduate study in their chosen field.
 Also discuss their related qualifications, including collegiate, professional, and community activities, and any other substantial accomplishments not already mentioned on the application.